 Do you know someone who can’t sit down and take a minute for themselves, or is that person you?
 Let me know if you can relate in the comment section.
 I would love to hear some of your stories on this subject!

 What do you do for your self-care?
-If you paused to think about that then your routine might need some work.
+If you paused to think about that, then you're routine might need some work.
 If you come up with nothing as an answer I hope this post will encourage you to change that!

 Welcome to the Mrs. Stafford Community where no topic is off-limits!
 I want this blog to be a forum for women my age to be able to discuss everything beauty and fashion, as well as the more sensitive subjects such as menopause and healthy aging.
 I’m starting my sixties and I feel the best I have in years, and I want to help other women feel the same way.
 As a community, I think we can come together and start the conversation.
 This is all about women supporting other women, and trying to have some fun in the meantime.

 Attention Ladies: We’d love to hear from you!
 Your questions are driving the discussions.
-Don’t hesitate to comment, especially on the “Can We Talk” series as well as “Glowing with Mrs. Stafford”.
+Don’t hesitate to comment, especially on the “Real Talk” series as well as “Glowing with Mrs. Stafford”.
 Without you there is no discussion, so don’t be shy!